Typos that Broke the RAG's Back: Genetic Attack on RAG Pipeline by Simulating Documents in the Wild via Low-level Perturbations: Additional Results

 \subsection{Case Study}

-We conducted case studies with diverse LLMs, including Llama-7b, Vicuna-7b, and Mistral-7b, as shown in Table~\ref{tab:case}.
-In all these studies, while the answer tokens were not perturbed—allowing for the possibility of grounding correct information—the LLMs typically failed to locate the correct knowledge within the document.
+We conducted case studies with diverse LLMs, including Llama-7b, Vicuna-7b, and Mistral-7b, as shown in Table~\ref{tab:9-2}.
+In all these studies, while the correct answer tokens were not perturbed — allowing for the possibility of grounding correct information — the LLMs typically failed to answer the correct knowledge within the document.
 This often resulted in incorrect predictions or even hallucinations, where the answer was not just wrong but absent from the document.
 However, there was an exception with Mistral-7b, which generated the correct answer and additional explanatory text.
 While this prediction did not meet the Exact Match (EM) metric, it was semantically correct.
-Additionally, we provide a detailed overview of how the population is refined through the iterative process, as illustrated in Figure~\ref{fig:9-4}.